Skip to content

 WordPress plugin: HTTP Requests Manager – Prevent WordPress Admin from Slowing Down

 Page performance recorded with time and memory usage when each WP_HTTP request happens.
-Check points recorded with information containing list of loaded plugins and common WordPress action hook calls.
+Check points used to record information containing list of loaded plugins and common WordPress action hook calls.

 Download Rate us Support